 PK Residence Annex by RMAA

-Located in São Paulo, Brazil, this concrete extension to a single family house has been recently completed by Reinach Mendonça Arquitetos Associados.
+PK Residence Annex located in São Paulo, Brazil, is a concrete extension to a single family house recently completed by Reinach Mendonça Arquitetos Associados.

 Photography by Nelson Kon